pooryas98/focustube/README.md

-# YouTube Shorts Hider - Chrome Extension
+# YouTube Shorts Hider

-This is a simple, lightweight Chrome extension designed to hide YouTube Shorts from your feed, promoting a more focused browsing experience on YouTube.
+A simple, lightweight Chrome extension to hide YouTube Shorts for a more focused browsing experience.

 ## Features

-*   **Hides Shorts Shelves:** Automatically removes the dedicated "Shorts" shelves from the YouTube homepage and other sections.
+- **Declutter Your Feed:** Automatically hides the "Shorts" shelves and any individual Shorts videos from your homepage, subscriptions, and recommendations.
-*   **Removes Individual Shorts:** Hides individual Shorts videos that might appear interspersed within your regular video feed (e.g., subscriptions, recommended).
-*   **Dynamic Content Handling:** Utilizes a `MutationObserver` to detect and hide Shorts that load dynamically as you scroll.
-*   **Persistent Settings:** Remembers your preference to hide or show Shorts using Chrome's storage API.
-*   **Manual Override Button:** When Shorts are hidden, a small "Show Hidden Shorts" button appears on the page, allowing you to temporarily reveal them.
-*   **Easy Toggle:** Control the visibility of Shorts directly from the extension's popup icon in the browser toolbar.
+- **Works Dynamically:** Hides new Shorts as you scroll down the page, without needing to refresh.
+- **Easy to Toggle:** A simple click on the extension icon in your browser toolbar lets you turn the hiding on or off.
+- **Remembers Your Choice:** Your preference is saved, so you don't have to re-configure it every time you open YouTube.

-## Installation (Developer Mode)
+## Installation

-To install this extension from the source code:
+### From the Chrome Web Store (Recommended)

+*(Coming Soon!)*

+### Manual Installation (for Developers)

-1.  **Obtain the Code:** Download the extension files (manifest.json, content.js, popup.html, popup.js, popup.css, icons folder) and place them in a single folder on your computer.
+1.  **Download the Code:** Download the project files and unzip them into a folder on your computer.
-2.  **Open Chrome Extensions:** Open Google Chrome and navigate to `chrome://extensions`.
+2.  **Open Chrome Extensions:** In Chrome, navigate to `chrome://extensions`.
-3.  **Enable Developer Mode:** Toggle the "Developer mode" switch located in the top-right corner of the extensions page.
+3.  **Enable Developer Mode:** Turn on the "Developer mode" toggle in the top-right corner.
-4.  **Load the Extension:** Click the "Load unpacked" button and select the folder containing the extension files.
+4.  **Load the Extension:** Click "Load unpacked" and select the folder where you unzipped the files.

-The extension icon will now appear in your browser toolbar, and the Shorts hiding functionality will be active on YouTube pages.
+## Usage

+1. Click the extension icon in the Chrome toolbar.
+2. Click the "Show Shorts" or "Hide Shorts" button to toggle the visibility of Shorts on YouTube.
+3. The changes will apply instantly to your open YouTube tabs.

 ## How It Works

-*   **Content Script (`content.js`):** This script runs automatically on `https://www.youtube.com/*` pages.
-It identifies HTML elements associated with YouTube Shorts (using CSS selectors targeting specific YouTube component tags and links starting with `/shorts/`) and sets their CSS `display` property to `none`.
-*   **Popup Interface (`popup.html`, `popup.js`, `popup.css`):** Provides a simple user interface (a button) to toggle the `shortsHidden` preference.
-When clicked, it saves the new state using `chrome.storage.sync` and sends a message to the content script to update the page immediately.
-*   **Storage (`chrome.storage.sync`):** Stores the user's preference (`true` for hidden, `false` for shown) so it persists across browser sessions and tabs.
-*   **Messaging:** The extension uses `chrome.runtime.onMessage` and `chrome.tabs.sendMessage` to communicate between the popup and the content script, triggering the visual updates on the page.
-*   **MutationObserver:** Monitors the page's DOM for changes (new content loading).
-When new elements are added, the content script re-runs its hiding logic to ensure any newly loaded Shorts are also hidden.
+The extension adds a small stylesheet to YouTube pages.
+When "Hide Shorts" is active, this stylesheet tells your browser not to display the elements that make up YouTube Shorts.
+This is a fast and efficient way to clean up your feed without slowing down your browsing.

+## Privacy

+This extension is designed with your privacy in mind.
+It does not collect, store, or transmit any of your personal data.
+All settings are stored locally on your computer using Chrome's built-in storage.

 ## Contributing

-This is a basic extension, but contributions are welcome!
-If you find bugs or have suggestions for improvements (e.g., more granular hiding options, different UI), feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you have ideas for improvements or find a bug, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.